DataDog/datadog-lambda-js/README.md

 For additional details on trace and log connection, check out the [official documentation for Datadog trace client](https://datadoghq.dev/dd-trace-js/).

+The `fs` module is disabled by default.
+If you want to enable it you have to set the environmental variable `DD_TRACE_DISABLED_PLUGINS` to `''` to the plugins you want to disable.
+See the full list of supported plugins [here](https://docs.datadoghq.com/tracing/compatibility_requirements/nodejs/).

 ### Trace & Log Correlation

 By default, the Datadog trace id gets automatically injected into the logs for correlation, if using `console` or a logging library supported for automatic trace id injection.
 You have to manually inject the trace id, if using other logging libraries.
 See additional details on [connecting logs and traces](https://docs.datadoghq.com/tracing/connect_logs_and_traces/nodejs/).